johngage/dailycal/_build/intro.md

 Can every story containing numerical data, maps, or statistics published by the Daily Cal be accompanied by an online Jupyter notebook with open access to all supporting data?

 Look at some stories from the past few weeks.
-I've put a Jupyter Notebook in the Editorial, where there's an assertion of declining satisfaction.
+I've put a Jupyter Notebook in the [August 15 Editorial about BART](/BART/2019-Aug-15.html), where there's an assertion of declining customer satisfaction.
 The JN creates a graph for the past five years of BART's customer satisfaction survey.
 You can run the notebook, live, using the buttons at the top of the page.

 From `BERKELEY’S NEWS